kiranbakale/AMI-Readme/TECHNICAL_DESIGN.md

 The GitLab Environment Toolkit (GET) is a collection of tools to deploy and operate production GitLab instances based on our [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/), including automation of common day 2 tasks, using the official [Omnibus](https://docs.gitlab.com/omnibus/) or [Helm](https://docs.gitlab.com/charts/) packages.

-Created and maintained by the GitLab Quality Engineering Enablement team, the Toolkit - built with Terraform and Ansible - supports provisioning and configuring machines and other related infrastructure respectively.
+Created and maintained by the GitLab Quality Engineering Enablement team, the Toolkit - built with Terraform and Ansible - supports provisioning and configuring machines and other related infrastructure respectively:

+- Support for deploying all Reference Architectures sizes dynamically from 1k to 50k.
+- Support for deploying Cloud Native Hybrid variants of the Reference Architectures (AWS & GCP only at this time).
+- GCP, AWS and Azure cloud provider support
+- Upgrades
+- Release and nightly Omnibus builds support
+- Advanced search with Elasticsearch
+- Geo support
+- Zero Downtime Upgrades support
+- Built in Load Balancing and Monitoring (Prometheus, Grafana) setup
+- External SSL termination
+- Alternative sources (Cloud Services, Custom Servers) for select components (Load Balancers, PostgreSQL, Redis)
+- On Prem Support (Ansible)

 ### What is it not?